burak-yildirim/udemy-progress/README.md

 For chrome-like browsers, you need to add the extension manually.
 Simply open your browser's extensions page and drag the '.crx' file on.

+You can also download this project and add it to your browser without packing.
+Most of common browsers support that, but they may require you to activate developer mode for extensions.

 ### Sample Pictures

 Sample valid URL: